UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 points 30 degrees away from the midpoint are coloured in the darkest orange colour,

-On the other hand, for the negative values it is sufficient to be only 20 degrees away from the midpoint to be colour in the darkest blue colour.
+On the other hand, for the negative values, it is sufficient to be only 20 degrees away from the midpoint to be colour in the darkest blue colour.